sagorbrur/bnlp/README.md

       ```

 ## Sentiment Analysis
 You can do sentiment analysis using bnlp now.
-We used `pytorch` for sentiment analysis.
+We used `pytorch 1.1.0` for sentiment analysis.

 ### Pytorch installation
 * Download pytorch wheel file from [here](https://download.pytorch.org/whl/cpu/torch-1.1.0-cp36-cp36m-linux_x86_64.whl)(cpu only)